mamicidal/www-project-blockchain-appsec-standard/index.md

 The guide focuses on blockchain, decentralized applications (D-Apps), NFTs, cryptocurrency, and related infrastructure providing best practices, known risks and mitigations and other information related to the unique challenges of understanding blockchain.

+## Getting Involved

+You do not have to be a security expert or a programmer to contribute.
+Contact the project leader(s) to get involved.
+We welcome any suggestions and comments.
+Possible ways to contribute:

+ * We are actively looking for organizations and individuals who understand blockchain security challenges.
+ * Individuals and organizations contributing to the project will be listed on the acknowledgments page.

 ## Blockchain vs Web3

 Blockchain is the technological backbone of Web3 and as a fundamental technology, like a database, allows for new types of systems in Web3.
 Web3, built from blockchain, is a tokenization system that is unique to the owner that can provide absolute, transparent authority.